-S. No. Stakeholder Category Key Points Discussed Finding of Consultation Local Community 1.1 Local Community (Location- Bido village; Date- 08/09/2017; Number of participants- 8 people) • Current engagement scenario -livelihood options; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; • Perception of local community towards the project; • Approximate population of Bido village is 1000. • Majority of the agriculture land is mono cropped and entirely dependent on monsoon. • Few people from this area also go to the neighboring state of West Bengal to earn for their livelihood. • Primary school is present in the Bido village and high school is present in Joram village and nearest collage is located in Chakulia. • Nearest urban area is Chakulia. • Health care facility is poor this area.
-Reportedly, people of this area travel to West Bengal for medical needs. • There is no water supply to the village. • Borewell going up to a depth of 250 feet is used for drinking water.
-The water quality was reported to be good and available around the year. • Electricity is present but there are frequent power cuts. • People from Bido, Tilabani, Barnata villages use the cremation ground, which is located at southern boundary of the project site.
-It was also reported during consultation that, they have no issue with the construction of the substation near to the cremation ground.
-However, this cremation ground should not be disturbed during construction.
-Also, there should not be any access restriction to this cremation ground. • Small pond located adjacent to the northern boundary is used by local people for domestic purposes.
-During consultation process, people of this area raised their concern of possibility of runoff from the construction site may pollute this pond.
+S. No. Stakeholder Category Key Points Discussed Findings of the Consultation Local Community 1.1 Local Community (Location- Birtia village; Date- 21/08/2017; Number of participants- 10 people) • Current engagement scenario -livelihood options, employment; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; and • Perception of local community towards the project. • The primary communities residing in Brita are Muslim. • The primary occupation of the people in the villages is agriculture, wherein very few households own land and are cultivators, while most of the people are engaged as agricultural labour in other's fields. • Few people from this area also go to the nearing state of West Bengal and other states such as Bihar, Maharashtra to earn for their livelihood. • Pre-Primary and Primary school is present in the Ganeshpur village and high school is present in Panki. • Health care facility is poor in this area.
+Primary Health Centres are available in Loharshi, and Konwai village.
+Reportedly, people of this area travel to Panki for medical needs. • Bore well going up to a depth of 100 metres is used for drinking water.
+The water quality was reported to be good however, community are facing